Sign in →

 Critical value (automatic call-back): >65 seconds

-Note: This critical value changes each year with new lot numbers of reagents.
+Note: This critical value can change each year with new lot numbers of reagents.

 Correction of the APTT mix to within the normal reference range usually indicates a coagulation factor deficiency.
 If the prolonged APTT is due to an inhibitor (eg, specific coagulation factor inhibitor, lupus anticoagulant, heparin), the APTT mix typically fails to correct a prolonged APTT.